 Is quality management a weak pillar of the pharmaceutical industry?

 The pharmaceutical industry, including medical devices, is one of the most regulated industries in the world.
-It is not only subject to national constraints, but also to a series of international directives and rules, regardless of improvements in pharmaceutical regulations through the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH).
+It is not only subject to national constraints, but also to a series of international directives and rules, including improvements in pharmaceutical regulations through the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH).
 From a pharmaceutical industry perspective, globalisation, combined with the expansion of outsourced activities, has emphasised the importance of a sound and holistic management of Quality during the Drug Product lifecycle.
 Quality Management, therefore, plays a crucial role to ensure that the manufactured products are safe and meet the required quality standards for the different markets supplied.

 Quality Management plays a crucial role to ensure that the manufactured products are safe and meet the required quality standards for the different markets supplied.